smirnovhub/my-mikrotik-scripts/README.md

 ### Checksum calculation

-- **GetMd5Sum**: Generates an MD5 hash from a given input string using the MD5 Message-Digest Algorithm as specified in RFC 1321.
+- **GetMd5Sum**: Generates an MD5 hash from a given input string using the MD5 Message-Digest Algorithm as specified in RFC 1321
-  - This function converts the input string into a series of 512-bit blocks, processes each block through 4 rounds of nonlinear functions, and produces a 128-bit hash value.
+  - This function converts the input string into a series of 512-bit blocks, processes each block through 4 rounds of nonlinear functions, and produces a 128-bit hash value
-  - The output is represented as a lowercase hexadecimal string.
+  - The output is represented as a lowercase hexadecimal string
-  - Note: MD5 is not collision-resistant and should not be used for cryptographic security purposes.
+  - Note: MD5 is not collision-resistant and should not be used for cryptographic security purposes

   - **Parameters:**
     1. Input string to hash